vmware-archive/node-examples/nextjs-page-counter/README.md

     cf push
     ```
 1. View your site!
-    - View your site by entering the route returned by the cf push into your browser
+    - View your site by entering the route returned from the `cf push` into your browser